scohenjanes5/StatMechDemos/README.md

   A Monte Carlo simulation is also available.
 The probabilities for occupying a particular energy level is given by $p_j=\frac{e^{-\beta E_j}}{\sum_ke^{-\beta E_k}}$, where $\beta=1/k_bT$.
 Each particle "chooses" its level independently, and from the partial plot of $S(E)$ that results, the temperature recovered is approximately equal to the temperature specified to initialize the simulation.

+  ### Implementation Notes
+  Decimal types are used instead of floats because floats have very poor precision at the small scales required for this code, and Decimals allow arbitrary precision for arithmetic.
+This was especially important for the slope calculations for the $S(E)$ curve, where arithmetic with $\times 10^{-24}$-magnitude numbers led to DivideByZero errors when there shouldn't have been.

+  For the Monte Carlo simulation, if a particle does not change it's level from the one it was initialized at, the entropy and energy calculations are skipped, because they would yield the same results as the previously calculated value.
+This increases the performance greatly, especially for large systems at low temperatures (initialized at $l=0$).

+  The exact value of $\Omega$ can be requested, if possible.
+Details are described below.

   ### Instructions

   Here the entropy of a 2-level system can be explored by exposing customizable system sizes, energy levels and temperatures to the user.